What is digital sovereignty – and how Microsoft sparked the trend.

 Jurisdiction trumps everything

-In the light of all this, the confession by the Microsoft lawyer and the ICC incident have just put the final nail in the coffin.
+In the light of all this, the confession by the Microsoft lawyer and the ICC incident have just put the final nails in the coffin.
 It reveals a deeper truth, one that Europeans must start acting upon!

 If political decisions made thousands of kilometers away can have immediate and severe consequences on European digital communications and European data, this poses a huge risk.
 One that you should not be taking.
-And with the recent Microsoft incident, it’s no longer a theoretical threat.
-That is exactly what just happened.
+And with the recent Microsoft incidents, it’s no longer a theoretical threat.
+That is exactly what happened.

 Dependency is a threat